Travel Bloggers’ Top Things To-Do: Middle East, Asia, Pacific

 Cairns is the gateway to the Great Barrier Reef and it definitely should be on your bucket list!
 You can snorkel, scuba dive, kayak or even take a helicopter ride to really appreciate the sheer enormity of this natural wonder.

 An easy drive north of Cairns you will find the Daintree National Park, where the rainforest meets the reef.
-Two UNESCO World Heritage sites and hot spots of biodiversity side by side.
+Two UNESCO World Heritage sites and hot spots of biodiversity side by side which are some of the top things to do in Australia.
 If you have time spend a night in the world’s oldest living rainforest and keep your eye out for native wildlife like cassowaries and tree kangaroos.
 Truly spectacular!

 The Wet Tropics surrounding Cairns are home to 18 different Indigenous groups that have been living in the area for at least 40,000 years.
 Their culture is ancient and ingrained in the natural landscape.
 There are some fantastic ways to learn more from the local people, my top local businesses that support the Indigenous community are the Mossman Gorge Dreamtime walk, the Kuku-Yalanji Cultural Habitat Tour and Ingan Tours.

-Amman citadel is one of the highlights of Jordan’s capital, and it is easy to understand why.
+Amman citadel is one of the highlights of Jordan’s capital and also, one of the top things to do in Middle East, and it is easy to understand why.
 The earliest settlements date back to 1650-1550 BC, even though plenty of those settlements aren’t in their upper best condition, the most spectacular sites as the Umayyad Palace were build around 800AD.
 It is truly astonishing to walk through a site that is breathing the history of thousands of years ago.

 When you’re at the citadel, don’t forget to take good, long views of the city, as the views are incredible.
 I would suggest you to stay until sunset if you are able to, the atmosphere turns into magic as the sun slowly goes down behind the hills that Amman was built onto.